-Back bracing and fitting

-Installing the back bracing

-Choose the less attractive side of the joined guitar back as the inside surface, and transfer the pattern for the back braces from the Dreadnought Forward X Bracing plan to their locations.
-Place the four braces in position with their curved surfaces contacting the back, and notice their more extreme curvature (a 20-foot radius).
+All the clamps you'll need in one package!
+Quality clamps made of hardwood and steel, in just the right quantities you'll need to build an acoustic guitar.
+The set includes 2 small cam clamps, 2 large cam clamps, and 24 spool clamps.
+Back bracing and fitting Installing the back bracing Choose the less attractive side of the joined guitar back as the inside surface, and transfer the pattern for the back braces from the Slope Shoulder Bracing plan to their locations.
+Place the four braces in position with their curved surfaces contacting the back, and notice their more extreme curvature (a 16-foot radius).
 Unlike the top gluing setup, a flat surface is not used as a gluing caul for the back braces.
 Instead, make a radiused outer gluing caul by tracing the outer curve of the longest back brace onto a 20" piece of scrap 2" x 4" wood (illustrated).
 Saw and sand it to shape.
 You can make four cauls if you want to glue all the back braces simultaneously.
+Similar to the top, you can use a go-bar deck or deep reach clamps when gluing the back braces.
+The process is the same for either method.

 After applying glue to a brace, place the caul on the outer side and clamp the caul and the brace ends first (spring clamps are useful for this).
-Add two cam clamps to reach the center of the brace.

-When all the back braces are installed, trim the spruce center strips into five pieces of accurate length to cover the center seam between the back braces.
+Add go-bars or two cam clamps to reach the center area of the brace.
+When all the back braces are installed, trim the maple center strips into five pieces of accurate length to cover the center seam between the back braces.
 Glue and clamp the center strips into place and allow to dry before unclamping.

-As was done with the soundboard braces, follow the taper and shape of the pre-machined back braces and chisel the ends of each brace to .100" high at the points where they will notch into the kerfed linings.
+As was done with the soundboard braces, follow the taper and shape of the pre-machined back braces and chisel the ends of each brace to taper to nothing at the points where they will notch into the kerfed lining.

-KIT TIP: Back brace caul

-A notched gluing caul, made from 20" x 3/4" x 1-1/2" scrap wood or plywood (pictured), can be placed to one side of the back's centerline, half the distance of the spruce center strips.
-This keeps the reinforcing center strips in a neat, straight line from end to end.
-Use scrap wood cauls and two cam clamps for uniform pressure on each spruce strip.
-Avoid glue squeeze-out that might stick to the notched caul!

-Fitting the back to the sides

-If you haven't yet leveled the back kerfed linings, do so now.
+Fitting the back to the sides If you haven't yet leveled the back kerfed linings, do so now.
 Use the 5° wedged sanding board.